 as opposed to doing what?
 Y'know, lyfe mayne

-― diouf est le papa du foot galsen merde lè haters (nakhchivan), Thursday, 15 September 2011 11:49 (four years ago) Permalink
+― diouf est le papa du foot galsen merde lè haters (nakhchivan), Thursday, 15 September 2011 11:49 (five years ago) Permalink

 "I just feel incredibly lucky to be living now.
 What would I have been doing with my maths skills 100 years ago?
 Or 100 years from now?
 This is exactly the right time in history to have these skills.
 And I have them."